-- III The Group's external auditors were present at three audit committee meetings in 2008.
+- Quarterly meetings to review and approve the quarterly results for submission to the Board, - Review of the results of the interim and the final audit by external auditors - Assessment of the effectiveness of the system of internal controls in force, - Examination of the internal audit reports and the work of the internal auditors, and - Discussion and approval of the internal annual audit plan for the year. - The Group's external auditors were present at three Audit Committee meetings in 2009.
 The Head of Internal Audit and the Group Finance Director attended the four meetings by invitation.
-In 2008, the members of the Audit Committee met twice with the external auditors without any executive directors being present. - IV There were neither restrictions on investigations by the Audit Committee nor on resources or on access to information. - V The Audit Committee met four times in 2008 and the agenda was sent out at least one week ahead.
-The Audit Committee meetings were held on February 26, May 22, August 14 and November 27, 2008.
+In 2009, the members of the Audit Committee met twice with the external auditors without any executive directors being present.

+- There were neither restrictions on the investigations by the Audit Committee nor on resources or on access to information. - The Audit Committee met four times in 2009 and the agenda was sent out at least one week ahead.
+The Audit Committee meetings were held on February 24, May 19, August 13 and November 19, 2009.

-Details of attendance are indicated in the table on page 22.
+Details of attendance are indicated in the table on page 21.